Billy Hughes: New South Wales

 Hughes moved to Sydney in about mid-1886, working his way there as a deckhand and galley cook aboard SS Maranoa.
 He found occasional work as a line cook, but at one point supposedly had to resort to living in a cave on The Domain for a few days.
 Hughes eventually found a steady job at a forge, making hinges for colonial ovens.
 Around the same time, he entered into a common-law marriage with Elizabeth Cutts, his landlady's daughter; they had six children together.
 In 1890, Hughes moved to Balmain.
 The following year, with his wife's financial assistance, he was able to open a small shop selling general merchandise.
 The income from the shop was not enough to live on, so he also worked part-time as a locksmith and umbrella salesman, and his wife as a washerwoman.
-One of Hughes's acquaintances in Balmain was William Wilks, another future MP, while one of the customers at his shop was Frederick Jordan, a future Chief Justice of New South Wales.
+One of Hughes's acquaintances in Balmain was William Wilks, another future MP, while one of the customers at his shop was Frederick Jordan, a future chief justice of New South Wales.

 Colonial politics

 In Balmain, Hughes became a Georgist, a street-corner speaker, president of the Balmain Single Tax League, and joined the Australian Socialist League.
 He was an organiser with the Australian Workers' Union and may have already joined the newly formed Labor Party.
-In 1894, Hughes spent eight months in central New South Wales organising for the Amalgamated Shearers' Union of Australasia and then won the Electoral district of Sydney-Lang of the New South Wales Legislative Assembly by 105 votes.

-During this period Hughes studied law, and was admitted as a barrister in 1903.
-Unlike most Labor men, he was a strong supporter of Federation and Georgism.
+In late 1893, Hughes was appointed as a paid organiser for the Labor Electoral League of New South Wales, spending eight months in remote Central West electorates organising shearers and other rural workers.
+Back in Sydney his statute in the party rose through his support of party leader Chris Watson's dominant moderate faction at the annual conference.
+He was also involved with the creation of a short-lived weekly radical newspaper, the New Order.
+Hughes was elected to the New South Wales Legislative Assembly at the 1894 general election, winning the seat of Sydney-Lang from ex-Labor MP John FitzGerald amid an overall trend against endorsed Labor candidates.
+He was re-elected to Sydney-Lang at the 1895 and 1898 elections, holding the seat until his transfer to the new federal parliament.

+Hughes supported the principle of federating the British colonies in Australia and was an unsuccessful candidate for the 1897 Australasian Federal Convention election.
+As with many Labor MPs he objected to the draft constitution passed by the convention, regarding the model used for the Senate as undemocratic.